frostburn/panel-league/ui/debug/README.md

 install`.
 After that you can use command `npm run build` to compile the assets.
 You can also run `npm run watch`, which launches Webpack in watch mode where it observes changes to the files.

+## Running the server
+Run `npm start` and navigate to http://localhost:3000/ Multiple clients will connect to the same game for a co-op multiplayer experience.